ansys/pymechanical/docker/make_container.rst

 =======

-* **Step 1:** Download latest Ansys Mechanical version from the customer portal (`Current Release <ansys_current_release_>`_).
+* **Step 1:** Download the latest Mechanical version from the Ansys Customer Portal (`Current Release <ansys_current_release_>`_).

-* **Step 2:** Install Ansys Mechanical in a known folder.
-You can reuse your local installation if it is updated and the machine is running the same Ubuntu version as the targe Ubuntu docker version.
+* **Step 2:** Install Mechanical in a known folder.
+You can reuse your local installation if it is updated and the machine is running the same Ubuntu version as the target Ubuntu Docker version.

-* **Step 3:** Build the docker image with the provided Docker configuration files and script.
+* **Step 3:** Build the Docker image with the provided Docker configuration files and script.